Biography of Anna Hazare – An Indian Social worker who brought changes to Relegan Siddhi village as an ideal village

 Conclusion

-Anna Hazare has served for his country a lot.
+Anna Hazare has served his country a lot.
 It was he who helped people to get their rights.
 He won many awards for his work.
 Anna Hazare, a man who encourages indifferent youth in India to express their views against rampant corruption, is one of the most respected social workers in the country.
 Anna Hazare who opposes corruption in the country is a role model for the people of India.

 FAQ